Our plays regularly tour to the US and are also shown in cinemas across the United States. Find out more and how to support RSC America.

 How you can support our work in America

 The Royal Shakespeare Company is proud of its long and close relationship with America.
-2013 marked 100 years since a Shakespeare acting company from Stratford-upon-Avon first visited American shores.
 It is a relationship which has continued to develop and over the past 50 years the RSC has visited over 40 US cities and found warm welcomes and made many friends and supporters.
 We are extremely grateful to RSC America for all their help and support.

 Through the dedicated work of our RSC America Board and US Advisory Council, we have established a core of American donors who make a crucial contribution to the on-going work of the company.
-Recent donations have directly enabled us to extend our Stand up for Shakespeare schools programme to the US, commission new plays by playwrights from around the world and to continue our Artist Development programme, which gives actors the opportunity to progress their stage skills through diverse training.
-Our wider range of work in the US includes our partnership with The Ohio State University and the New York Department of Education, which brought our First Encounter production of King Lear to over 1,000 New York City public school students through live performances and was made available to a further 1.1 million New York school children through a production film.
+Donations in past have enabled us to commission new plays by playwrights from around the world and to continue our Artist Development programme, which gives actors the opportunity to progress their stage skills through diverse training.

-In April 2013, we opened our production of Matilda The Musical at The Shubert Theater on Broadway with our producing partners, The Dodgers, and it continues to play to packed houses.
+In April 2013, we opened our production of Matilda The Musical at The Shubert Theater on Broadway with our producing partners, The Dodgers, and it played to packed houses until it closed in January 2017.
 And of course, each year we welcome thousands of American visitors to our productions and Shakespeare's home here in Stratford-upon-Avon.
 All our company, whether acting, directing, writing, or working as technical, front of house or administrative staff, collaborate to produce excellent, innovative and moving live theatre experiences and we are so pleased to share this with visitors from America and around the world.